Working with Namespaces and Services in Kubernetes

 - containerPort: 80

-the field is added under metadata
+Make sure the namespace the field is added under metadata.

 Step 3: Apply the Deployment to the Namespace